SteelCompendium/data-md-dse/Bestiary/Wode Elf Green Seer.md

   t1: Target is [[Bleeding|bleeding]] and has a bane on their attacks (save ends)
   t2: Target has a bane on their attacks (save ends)
   t3: 'No effect '
+  effects:
+  - roll: PRS RR
+    t1: Target is [[Bleeding|bleeding]] and has a bane on their attacks (save ends)
+    t2: Target has a bane on their attacks (save ends)
+    t3: 'No effect '
 - name: Foreseen Punishment
   type: Free Triggered Action
   keywords: